krazeemonkee/itslikesoup-anytype/content/posts/004 ~ view all objects/index.md

 ### create relation sets

-<p style="text-align: justify">follow the following guide to create a set of relations for the three relations we discussed above: </p>
+<p style="text-align: justify">follow the guide below to create a set [of relations] for each of the three relations we discussed above: </p>
 <ul>
     <li> <code>🖇 creation date</code>
     <li> <code>🖇 last opened date</code>